If you’re like most drivers, you probably don’t think about your car’s oil filter until it’s time to change it.

 Is NapaGold made by Wix?

 NapaGold is made by Wix, but they use a different paint job to make their filter housing look more appealing.

 Mann+Hummel.
 The first automotive oil filters were manufactured by Purolator starting in the 1920s.
 The company is now part of Mann+Hummel, but it’s still going strong with its own lineup under its name!

+Instead, choose a brand that you trust and that will provide your vehicle with the best protection possible.
 Remember, not all brands are created equal and it is important to do your research before selecting a filter.